parryc/thevoid/templates/bookarts/posts/kyoseishi.md

 my method for crumpling is a follows:

 1. first prepare by rolling in a tube - short wise, flip sides, long wise, flip sides, diagonally, flip sides – scrunching lightly each way. this is my attempt to reduce tearing, which seems to occur when one crumples willy-nilly with a still-stiff sheet.
-2. after loosening up the sheet, the method is to start at a corner, scrunch up by pulling in the paper, then spreading it out and smoothing the creases. repeat until soft enough – shouldn't feel startchy.
+2. after loosening up the sheet, the method is to start at a corner, scrunch up by pulling in the paper, then spreading it out and smoothing the creases. repeat until soft enough – shouldn't feel starchy.

 a good indication you are into the "soft" phase of the paper is when, when rolled into a tube, it is easy to squish the tube inwards, that is if there where a tube roller inside the rolled up paper, you could squish inwards along the tube.

-other write ups on momigami will mention the importance of rubbing the paper against itself (e.g. folding lightly in half and rubbing the touching parts). i incorporate this too, but since i mostly do the crumpling while walking, it's a bit harder to do consistenly and effectively.
+other write ups on momigami will mention the importance of rubbing the paper against itself (e.g. folding lightly in half and rubbing the touching parts). i incorporate this too, but since i mostly do the crumpling while walking, it's a bit harder to do consistently and effectively.

 # quotes on kyoseishi